imxugan/CSGO-Skill/README.md

-# Train-CSGO
+# CSGO-Skill
-Improve your game in CSGO
+Track your stats and improve your skills in CSGO!